 Despite its ventures into education, venture capital, and mobile wallets, the flagship product from Binance is still its exchange.
 The crypto exchange is the reason that the platform exists and was developed.
 Binance has been the top exchange for much of the last two years since its launch, but recently new exchanges have begun overtaking Binance as the top exchange by adjusted trading volume.

-For example, if you hold zero BNB tokens in your account and your 30-day trading volume is less than 100 BTC, then your general trading fees are 0.1%.
+For example, if you hold zero BNB tokens in your account and your 30-day trading volume is less than 100 BTC, then your general trading fees are set at 0.1%.
 However, if you are at the highest tier and hold greater than 11000 BNB and have a 30-day trading volume greater than 150000 BTC, then your general trading fees are only 0.02% to 0.04% depending on whether you are a market maker or taker.

 |TIME||The 1st Year||The 2nd Year||The 3rd Year||The 4th Year||The 5th Year|